anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-doubles.md

 ## Part A

 To get started, let's make some sense of what we've got and try our hand at a small list-walking function.

-#### Time complexity

-What is the time complexity of `insertAtBeginning`, assuming there are already `n` elements in the list?

-What should be the time complexity of a method `insertAtEnd`, assuming there are already `n` elements in the list, given that we have an instance variable `tail`?
-What if we didn't?

 #### Warm up